 - Be rewarded for your loyalty by receiving a 10% discount from your 3rd Marmot trip onwards

-We offer included airport transfers from Geneva Airport to the start hotel in Roanne (approx 3 hrs).
-Our pick up times are when we will be leaving the airport, all being well.
+We offer included airport transfers from Geneva Airport to the start hotel in Roanne (approx 2hr 45min).

 Full travel advice (essential reading before booking your flights) can be found in our Trip Notes.

-With the sun on your back you start your Raid heading up the Col du Bouchet (752m) and the Col des Essarts (918m) taking you to the base of the Montes de Forez; a high ridge marking the edge of the Loire valley.
+With the sun on your back you start your Raid heading up the Col du Bouchet (752m) and the Col des Essarts (918m), taking you to the base of the Monts du Forez, a high ridge marking the edge of the Loire valley.
 First ascending the Col de la Loge (1253m) you then head down and back up (!) the challenging Col du Béal (1390m), the highest pass on the ride.
 Your reward is a great lunch and view stop at the top.
-Collect your first ‘tampon’ in St-Dier-d’Auvergne before undulating the final 30 km through rural France ‘at its best’.
+Collect your first stamp in St-Dier-d’Auvergne before undulating the final 30km through rural France at its best.
 Your 3* hotel with outdoor heated pool is found in the town of Issoire.

-Today you traverse the ‘Parc Naturel Regional des Volcans d’Auvergne’; a landscape of lush meadows and volcanoes.
-50kms of climbing though gorges, open pastures, ancient forests and past historic walled cities leads you to open moorland and the Col de la Croix-Saint Robert (1426m).
-The Puy de Sancy (1885m) dominates the horizon and you head around it (there is no road up or we’d be on it!)
-Recharge with a sneaky coffee in the spa town of Le Mt Dore before heading south over numerous short climbs including La Stèle (1245m) and the Col de la Besseyre (1042m).
-This is a stunning ride on a good road with hardly any traffic – cows outnumber people in this part of the world!
-Your destination is Salers, famous for it’s cheese production.
+Today you traverse the ‘Parc Naturel Regional des Volcans d’Auvergne’, a landscape of lush meadows and volcanoes.
+50km of climbing through gorges, open pastures, ancient forests and past historic walled cities leads you to open moorland and the Col de la Croix Saint-Robert (1426m).
+The Puy de Sancy (1885m) dominates the horizon and you head around it (there is no road up or we’d be on it!).

-The Puy Mary, the Volcano of Cantal dominates the ride today.
-You will have seen this area showcased by the TdF – it offers stunning scenery but also some infamous gradients await you.
+The Puy Mary, the Volcano of Cantal, dominates the ride today.
+You will have seen this area showcased by the Tour de France – it offers stunning scenery but also some infamous gradients.

 Pleasant undulations take you to the town of Mende this morning, from where you take on the Cote de La Croix-Neuve (1091m); a climb dedicated to Laurent Jalabert.
 It is short (3km), but exceptionally steep (lots of 12-16%).
 The suffering is soon over and the Col de la Loubière (1188m) is a hidden treasure.
 Next up is the Col de Finiels (1541m) of Mont Lozère.
 It is a bleak landscape strewn with granite boulders but leads you into the Cévennes, a region renknowned for its beauty.
 After a riverside lunch in Le Post de Montvert, head into the Gorges du Tarn for 40km before climbing over the limestone plateau of Median.
 A breathtaking descent takes you into the Gorges de la Jonte and your destination; the market town of Meyrueis.

 A comfortable night in Lodève prepares you for the Col de la Baraque de Bral (610m) before a thrilling descent to St. Gervais-sur- Mare in time for coffee.
 Then it’s onwards and upwards for the stunning climb up the Col de l’Espinouse (1166m).
-From here you descend (mostly!) to your 2* hotel in the centre of Mazamet.
+From here you descend (mostly!) to Castres through beautiful rural France!
 Your Raid Challenge is complete and a celebration is now in order!